mattsmi/clipsgo/README.md

 A Go wrapper for CLIPS, inspired by [clipspy](https://clipspy.readthedocs.io/en/latest/) and implemented using [cgo](https://golang.org/cmd/cgo/).

+Instructions and examples updated from those found in the original written by Kris Raney (*Keysight*).
+The original repository can be found [here](https://github.com/Keysight/clipsgo).
 ## Design

 CLIPSgo attempts to follow closely the model defined by clipspy.
 Anyone familiar with clipspy should find clipsgo fairly straightforward to understand.
 That said there are a few notable areas of differences.